Zits (comics): Richandamy

 "Richandamy", as their classmates have nicknamed them, are boyfriend and girlfriend Rich and Amy who are generally seen in a constant, intertwined hug.
 One is rarely seen without the other, except for bathroom situations.
 They hug so hard that they can feel each other's pores and even undergo cellular mitosis.
 Their embrace is fodder for much disgust and ridicule among their classmates, triggering many cynical comments.
 They broke up briefly in November 2006, and Rich was shown to have his arms locked in a "permahug" even without Amy in them.
+Richandamy were based on a couple who Jim Borgman knew in college.

 Guest appearances

 Chad Duncan

 Chad Duncan is Jeremy's older brother by four years.
 He attends college and is an overachiever and the object of much jealousy by Jeremy.
 In his first few appearances, Chad was said to be the perfect child, having his face slightly obscured, and having a more muscular build.
 He was later re-drawn as looking like an older version of Jeremy with a goatee.
-Chad is an occasional character and rarely appears, typically showing up during the holiday seasons and leaving abruptly.
+Chad is an occasional character and rarely appears, typically showing up during every holiday season and leaving abruptly.
 In one strip, he told Jeremy he had been there for two weeks already.
 After Jeremy said he needed to pay more attention, Chad replied, "That's what I keep telling your sister."
 Chad is a business major, "with a minor in uncommunication", according to Walt, as he almost never calls home.

 Viral

 Viral is another of Jeremy's classmates and friends.
 Viral is an over-achiever, tending to do many things at once (being class president, captain of the JV volleyball team, as well as many other activities) or better than normally expected.
 It has been revealed that Jeremy has a slight crush on her, although he is still faithful to Sara.
 Viral is a bit like Phoebe (for example, Viral also has a GPA above 4.0) but much more principled, and outgoing, and is energetic without a caffeine addiction.
 Viral also has been perceived as a perfectionist, as well as attentive.
 Viral first appeared in the comic strip on November 7, 2007.

-It is possible that Viral may have been Jeremy's girlfriend for a time (or someone introduced for a future love triangle with Sara; indeed, her name is an anagram for 'RIVAL')—during the story arc where Jeremy is caught driving past Viral's house 63 times (of which Pierce is so proud that he breaks down crying), the Judge references Viral as Jeremy's girlfriend, and Jeremy doesn't deny it.
+It is possible that Viral may have been Jeremy's girlfriend for a time (or someone introduced for a future love triangle with Sara; indeed, her name is an anagram for 'RIVAL')—during the story arc where Jeremy is caught driving past Viral's house 63 times (of which Pierce is so proud that he breaks down crying), the Judge references Viral as Jeremy's girlfriend, and Jeremy does not deny it.
 She began to appear less in the months after this story arc, and since then, seems to have been dropped from the strip.